 The Company was established to make certain financing arrangements on behalf of TWUL.
-The major transactions of the Company are the raising of finance and subsequent lending of the debt to TWUL on the same terms and conditions except interest, where a margin is charged on the issued bonds.
+The major transactions of the Company are the raising of finance and subsequent lending of the debt to TWUL.
 Loans receivable from group entities represent cumulative financing proceeds that have been lent on to TWUL.

-There are no amounts past their due by dates.
+There are no amounts past their due dates (2016: £nil).

-As these assets relate to inter-company debt owed by a regulated water company characterised by relatively stable and predictable cash flows, the credit risk exposure is deemed immaterial and no amounts are impaired.
+As these assets relate to intercompany debt owed by a regulated water company characterised by relatively stable and predictable cash flows, the credit risk exposure is deemed immaterial and no amounts are impaired.
 All loans and receivables are held at amortised cost.

-Interest receivable from TWUL during the year was £247.3m (2014: £250.2m).
+Interest receivable from TWUL during the year was £141.5 (2016: £127.4m).